 Because a cat tree serves as a watchtower for your kitty, the perfect place for it is in a spacious room.
 Avoid putting your new cat tree behind the couch.

-Pick a spot where your cat can have a 360-degree view of their surroundings.
+Pick a spot where your cat can have a 360-degree view of its surroundings.

 This could be close to a window so that they can watch the birds and cars outside.
 Or, in a busy part of the house like the kitchen or hallway.
 Cats love to observe their surroundings, and being able to see what their human parent is up to is a great pastime.
 Just make sure they can’t use it as an easy route to the kitchen countertop to sneak a snack.

-Finding the best cat tree for a large cat
+Finding the best cat tree for a large cats

 Before we let you get on to the cat trees we’ve found, we have some points for you to consider.